 - Money laundering

-Enforcement agents also promote a better understanding of the law by regularly instructing Texas students, licensees and their employees, and members of civic groups.
+Enforcement agents also promote a better understanding of the law by regularly instructing Texas students, license holders and their employees, and members of civic groups.

 What to Expect